On Finite Temperature Quantum Field Theory: From Theoretical Foundations To Electroweak Phase Transition: Quantum Field Theory in a Thermal Bath

 which is equivalent to Heisenberg's operator evolution in Eq.\eqref{qfttimeevolution} if we evaluated the time-integral in the action along the negative imaginary axis $t\to -i\tau$, where $0<\tau<\beta$.
 Hence the name imaginary-time approach.

-The boundedness of the time component in the action integral in the generating functional Eq.\eqref{generatingf} directly implies the (anti) periodicity of the participating fields in the theory, and the quantization of their time component.
+The boundedness of the time component in the action integral in the generating functional Eq.\eqref{generatingf}, resulting from the trace over the thermal bath, implies the (anti) periodicity of the participating fields in the theory, and the quantization of their time component.
 Both together shift the Lagrangian from Minkowski space ($t,\vec{x}$) to the Euclidean space ($-i\tau, \vec{x}$) due to the Wick rotation of the time component to the imaginary time $\tau$ as depicted in Fig.\ref{imag-time-contour},

 An interesting phenomenon in this approach is that the higher quantum corrections are exponentially suppressed in the thermal background, so that for high temperature, $\beta\ll1$, the generating function will converge, leading to a natural regularization of the UV-divergences.
 Yet, a remnant UV-divergence will survive as the temperature goes to zero, $\beta \to \infty$, where the Minkowski representation is restored.
 According to Eq.\eqref{npointfunc} and Eq.\eqref{thermalnfunc}, a generic propagator in a thermal background using the imaginary-time approach is given by